jcweaver/blackboxes/README.md

   * test.csv - TBD
   * IdlookupTable.csv - TBD
   * SampleSubmission - TBD

 2. **EDA**

-* TBD
-* TBD
-* TBD
-* TBD
-* TBD
+To begin our project, we spent time exploring our data through 4 main ways:
+1. Loading the data to become familiar with the structure and contents
+2. Identifying duplicate images and exploring potential approaches to handling
+3. Identifying and counting the amount of missing data fields and exploring potential approaches to handling.
+4. Identifying, comparing, and exploring potential approaches to handling outliers.

+We ultimately decided to try many approaches to removing different sets of outliers and duplicates and try our final models on all of these clean sets.

 3. **Clean Data**

-* TBD
-* TBD
-* TBD
-* TBD
-* TBD
+As we decided to try our models on several versions of clean data with different approaches to dropping outliers and/or duplicates, we generally used the following clean data files on our models:
+a. "clean_o_outliers" : removing only overlap outliers, which is the set of outliers that are also duplicates
+b. "clean_w_outliers" : removing only the worst outliers, which are the 4 mislabelled images and 4 worst images (two collages which are duplicates and two cartoons)
+c. "clean_all_outliers" : removing all outliers which are all images with any keypoint that is located more than 2 standard deviations away from the mean for that keypoint.
+d. "clean_duplicates" : removing all duplicates from the data
+e. "clean_o_dups" : removing all duplicates and overlap outliers
+f. "clean_w_dups" : removing all duplicates and the worst outliers, which are the 4 mislabelled images and 4 worst images (two collages which are duplicates and two cartoons)
+g. "clean_wo_dups" : removing all duplicates, overlap outliers, and the worst outliers, which are the 4 mislabelled images and 4 worst images (two collages which are duplicates and two cartoons)

 4. **Training Pipeline**

 4.1 **Baseline Modelling**

 Though our final goal was to utilize neural networks for predicting the facial keypoints, we decided to first use some simpler machine learning models to develop a baseline, help us develop our final data pipeline and fine tune our EDA and data cleaning processes.
 As this is a regression problem, we selected several models from the SciKitLearn library.
-In general. none of these models performed particularly well based upon the mean squared error and $\R^2$.
+In general, none of these models performed particularly well based upon the mean squared error and $\R^2$.
 Moreover, they were particularly slow to run.

 **Datasets Used:**